StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 #### <a name="acting-on-state-changes"></a>Acting on state changes

 We will now great some lanes that hold typed state so that we can process the old and new state as new state changes stream in.
 In the previous iteration, we sent a command that included Vehicle state as input.
 Let’s store that state now for use within the agent as well as any external observers that need to follow these state changes.
 We’ll create a SwimLane named vehicle that will specify the externally accessible route along with the underlying state field of type `ValueLane<Vehicle>` so that we can retrieve state via get() and set().
 Instead of simply overwriting the `speed` field for Vehicle state, we will store the last 10 speeds indexed by timestamp and derive acceleration using the SwimOS Map counterpart, MapLane, which provides `get()` and `put()` accessors.
 We’ll apply the @SwimTransient tag to the speeds and acceleration to opt out of writing to disk since there is no long-term or fault tolerance benefit to tracking current acceleration.

+We will derive acceleration from time and speed, and maintain the last 10 speed and acceleration readings.

 ```java
 package swim.transit.agent;